zouhair/NHLGames/README.md

 ![image](https://cloud.githubusercontent.com/assets/23088305/25556865/0f4cc51e-2cd3-11e7-96db-b875a4ab716c.png)
 Use the refresh button (at the right) to refresh the current day games.

-### Game frame
+### Game panel
-Here are 5 differents game frame colors that you will see while using NHLGames.
+Here are 5 differents game panels that you will see while using NHLGames.
   1. Dark Grey : Upcoming games
   2. Blue : Today's games
   3. Green : Pre game
   4. Red : In progress
   5. Grey : Final games

-  Note : 6th image shows the possibility to add live score or final score to the frame.
+  Note : 6th picture shows the possibility to add live score or final score to the panel.
 You can turn it on/off in Settings tab.

 ![image](https://cloud.githubusercontent.com/assets/23088305/25557145/66d2a94c-2cd9-11e7-90ef-7e04e740f5a7.png)

 ## Settings
+### Show Scores
+NHLGames gives you some options to change how a game panel will appear.
+- Final Scores : If on, it shows final score of all past games.
+- Live Scores : If on, it shows live score of all current games.
+- Series Record : If on, it shows serie records of all playoffs games.

 ### Players
 NHLGames supports 3 media players:
 - MPV (default player, comes with NHLGames)
 - MPC
 - VLC (version 2.2.4, 64 bits recommended)

-If you don't have or want VLC/MPC players, use our default media player to stream games.
+If you don't have or want VLC/MPC players, use our default media player to watch games.
 Make sure you select mpv as the default player.

 If you had previously installed VLC or MPC, NHLGames should find it automatically if you installed it in the default folder `Program Files`, otherwise you will have to browse ![image](https://cloud.githubusercontent.com/assets/23088305/25557239/b99ec37a-2cdb-11e7-8c27-d8b563128e8d.png) your computer and get the path to the EXE file.